Jimjule/HTTP-Library-Java/README.md

 #### RequestReader

-Four static helper methods, which break down a request into its components so that each can be processed individually when constructing a response.
+Five static helper methods, which accept and break down a request into its components so that each can be processed individually when constructing a response.

+- `getRequest` takes the `InputStream` and returns the request as a String.
 - `getRequestParams` takes the whole request as a String, and returns the first line also as a String, containing the request method and address/route
 - `getRequestMethod` and `getRequestAddress` take the String returned by `getRequestParams` and return the method and address respectively
 - `getRequestBody` takes the whole request as a String, and returns the body also as a String